-The Northeast District Department of Health was recognized by the CT Department of Public Health (CT DPH) for being among only 25% of health departments across the State to have delivered all of the essential public health services in Fiscal Year 2016-the first year this was assessed-and among the 44% of departments to have done so in 2017.
-This recognition is a tribute to all those who work for the District.
+According to the CT Public Health Code, health departments must ensure the provision of Ten Essential Pubic Health Services.
+In Fiscal Year 2018, NDDH was recognized by the CT Department of Public Health for being among only 9% of health departments across the state to have delivered all ten services.
+This honor is a tribute to everyone who works for the District.
 I cannot thank them enough for all they do-and do so well.